-Make a Difference
+Making a Difference

 In addition, research has shown that mitochondria play a fundamental role in many common diseases like diabetes, autism, heart disease, and cancer that ultimately will affect the lives of over 50% of the people born today.
-These discoveries have broken new ground and are leading the fresh new ideas for the treatment of these complex disorders.
+These discoveries have broken new ground and are leading to fresh new ideas for the treatment of these complex disorders.

 > Read More about how you made a difference

-2010 Accomplishments
+Accomplishments

-In 2010, funds received through corporate funding and annual/event giving made on-going research by Christini Fund scientists possible and the following advancements were made:
+Since 2013, funds received through corporate funding and annual/event giving made on-going research by Christini Fund scientists possible and the following advancements were made:

 • Dr. Naviaux’s research in autism received national recognition in 2011, when he was given a “Trailblazer” award by Autism Speaks.
 His research into how mitochondria “talk” to other cells is creating fresh new leads to treatment and hope for thousands of families with children with autism.
+This work has led to a new unifying theory for the cause and treatment of autism spectrum disorders (ASDs) and the identification of a fresh new class of medicines to treat these ASDs.

 Since 1999, Christini Fund donations have supported the research for ground-breaking scientific publications about mitochondrial disease, have helped UCSD scientists define the link between infection and brain disease and have led to the creation of the first International Mitochondrial Standards Initiative (IMSI) and to the first internet-based World Registry of Mitochondrial Disease, now called the North American Mitochondrial Disease Consortium (NAMDC).
 All of these were under the direction of Dr. Robert Naviaux.